e1pang/DonkeySonic/README.md

 Do you want to change what your camera sees but you don't want to print/attach a new mount?
 Then this if for you!

 [It's as simple as this, the 'zoom' function](http://picamera.readthedocs.io/en/release-1.13/api_camera.html#picamera.PiCamera.zoom)

-Insert the line in the camera's initialize function.
+Insert this in the camera's initialize function.

 ##### 2) Change what the camera returns or do things to the image- for example, image segmentation or filtering
 The code saves the image in an array called 'frame.'
 If you want to do anything to the image, you can do it on the array before it is returned.